-- Database update
+- BABS Database update

-- Spring training update
+- Spring training news update

-- High-skilled part/no-timers

-- Player history scans

 - Best BABS targets update

-- Experts league results
+- Longshot caucus

 - Mailbag

 This list of contents is preliminary and subject to change.
 If Rickey Henderson decides to come out of retirement next August, we might want to write about that.